nlmixr2/blog/content/courses/_index.md

 show_post_time: true
 sidebar:
   author: the nlmixr2 Development Team
-  description: "This is a list for your talks, workshops, or \nother events with a
+  description: "This is a list for talks, workshops, or \nother events with a
     time, date, and place. \nEven this sidebar offers a ton of customizations.\n\nCheck out the _index.md file in the /talk folder \nto edit this content. \n"
   show_sidebar_adunit: false